The Problem with Innovative Medical Devices

 By standing on the shoulders of giants we follow the principles set in "The New Marketing Myopia" and demonstrate how simple activities can help medical device companies correct the myopia.

-In this part, referred to as the 'reimbursement landscape', the company typically raises the following questions:
+In this part, we identify the key MedTech market access stakeholders as part of the 'reimbursement landscape'.
+During this phase, the company typically raises the following questions:

 In this part, which we typically refer to as 'reimbursement planning' the following questions may be raised: